-The best home gym equipment lets you stay fit and healthy without having to set foot outside.
-Exercise is essential for both your physical and mental health, but many gyms remain closed or operating at reduced capacity.
-Outfitting your space with the best home gym equipment is an easy, convenient solution.
+The best home gym equipment lets you stay fit and healthy from the comfort of your living room.
+Exercise is essential for both your physical and mental health, and outfitting your space with the best home gym equipment is an easy, convenient solution.

-And it doesn't have to cost a lot of money.
+The best part?
+It doesn't have to cost a lot of money.
 Building a home gym might seem like a daunting task, but you can truly do it on a budget.
 You also don't need a ton of space.
 Focus on a few key pieces that are affordable, have a small footprint and meet your exercise needs.
+What's more, building a good home gym might save you money on an expensive gym membership.

 What are the best home gym equipment items?